pablost88/jobcity-challenge/README.md

 The URL of the git repository is https://github.com/pablost88/jobcity-challenge Here you'll find the folder with the application code.

+To access the WordPress Dashboard use these credentials:
+Username: pablo
+Password: pablo

 I finished all the mandatory features.
 Also, I completed the optional feature 'Search'.

 ## Mandatory Features